entropylan/factorio-lan-website/content/privacy.md

 ### Data That is Given to Us by You

-7. Factory Game LAN Party will collect your Data in a number of ways, for example:
+7. FLAN Party will collect your Data in a number of ways, for example:
     1. when you contact us through the Website, by telephone, post, e-mail or through any other means;
     2. when you register with us and set up an account to receive our products/services;
     3. when you complete surveys that we use for research purposes (although you are not obliged to respond to them);